Visit the CCC

 ...you should take the PSAT (Preliminary SAT) in the fall of your sophomore year for practice.
 This program is for juniors but sophomores can take it on a space available basis, although their scores are not eligible for the Merit Program.
 Scores are not used in college admission selection.
 Start thinking about which colleges might interest you.
 You can explore college websites through Naviance, visit college campuses over spring or summer break, and check out college catalogs in the CCC.

-Watch the BV Newsflash and read the daily Student Bulletin for other valuable information from the CCC.
+Follow BV Library social media and listen to the daily Student Bulletin for other valuable information from the CCC.